TABLE OF CONTENTS

 5. Once all changes are done, press the Confirm button.

 6. Precoro will calculate the delta between the Purchase Order and Invoice at this stage.
-The document will go to the PO initiator for the Matching process if the Invoice to PO % difference is greater than the allowed Tolerance Rate.
+The document will go to the PO initiator for the Matching process if the Invoice to PO % difference exceeds the allowed Tolerance Rate.
+Your settings for the Tolerance Limit will, in turn, affect whether the document will be re-approved after the manual changes made in the document or whether the re-approval process will be triggered after the Matching.

-Please note that the matching process will not be initiated when you change the Exchange Rates.
-Also, in case the amount exceeds the limited budget, you will not be able to save the invoice.
+Please note that changing the Exchange Rates will not initiate the Matching process.
+Also, in case the amount exceeds the limited budget, you will not be able to save the Invoice.

 7. The Purchase Order initiator will receive an email notification regarding any required approval changes and then should go to this very PO and review the changes.